doohinkus/bash-shell/readme/pipe.md

 ./scripts/pipe.sh <number of files to view>
 ```

-For example, this will display for 3 files:
+For example, this will display 3 files:

 ```shell
 ./scripts/pipe.sh 3